puzzle/tws24-fullstack-rust-slides/slides.md

   * Allows them to be called from HTML forms
   * Graceful degradation when JS/WASM isn't available
 * Results are encoded with JSON
-* Can be switched to `GET` for function for caching
+* Can be switched to `GET` per function for caching
 * Arguments and results must be serializable

 ***